Survey About the Life of Young People in Chinese-American Churches Affected by the Pandemic and Transition to Re-Opening

 FAMILY RELATIONSHIP RESOURCES

-- Healthy Dialogue Training Program: Parents and Youth Series – A course to build up effective communication between parents and their teens, and youth workers.
+- Healthy Dialogue Training Program – A course to build up effective communication between parents and their teens, and youth workers.

 - 2019 Prayer Blog: Youth praying for their parents – A personal sharing on turning to the Lord and praying for our parents even when we don’t see eye-to-eye.